-- Dungeons And Dragons module EX2 The Land Beyond the Magic Mirror, which was inspired by Lewis Carroll's Alice In Wonderland stories.
-T. Deeous and T. Diumm (a Shout Out to Tweedledee and Tweedledum) look exactly alike, except for the ties that secure their jackets: one is russet-red, one is plum colored.
+- Dungeons & Dragons module EX2 The Land Beyond the Magic Mirror, which was inspired by Lewis Carroll's Alice in Wonderland stories.
+T. Deeous and T. Diumm (a Shout-Out to Tweedledee and Tweedledum) look exactly alike, except for the ties that secure their jackets: one is russet-red, one is plum colored.

 - This troper closely resembles his little brother physically, but our body language and voice patterns are very different.
 When we had a still photo taken of us in identical poses, Dad could barely tell us apart and couldn't for the life of him understand why.

 - And this one is actually a half-inch shorter and 50 pounds lighter than her identical twin.
 There are also the matters of our facial expressions and body language being a dead giveaway to anyone who's seen us for more then 20 minutes at a stretch.